BrennanColberg/gcra-website-2/about/index.md

 At GCRA, our mission is simple yet profound: to celebrate, support, and elevate the local restaurant scene in Corvallis.
 We aim to connect patrons with the finest dining experiences, champion the culinary arts, promote sustainable and ethical practices within the industry, and represent the interests of our members to local government.

-## Discover Corvallis Through Food

-Corvallis is a city of remarkable gastronomy, and GCRA is your compass to navigate this culinary paradise.
-Whether you're a resident looking for your next dining adventure or a visitor eager to savor the local flavors, our association provides a curated guide to the best restaurants, cafes, food trucks, and eateries in the region.

 ## Our Values

 - Community: We believe in the power of food to bring people together.
 Our association fosters a sense of community among restaurants, their staff, and the patrons who frequent them.